-For the avoidance of doubt this explanatory note, including the material valuation uncertainty declaration, does not mean that the commentary cannot be relied upon.
-Rather, this explanatory note has been included to ensure transparency and to provide further insight as to the market context under which the commentary opinion was prepared.
+For the avoidance of doubt, the valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.
+This explanatory note has been included to ensure transparency and to provide further insight as to the market context under which the valuation opinion was prepared.
+Note 14 provides further information on Property, Plant and Equipment and Note 17 on Investment Property.